-Confidential information provided by fund trustees in the course of dealing with a conflict of interest should be kept confidential by the fund and not be disclosed or used for any other purpose.
+Confidential information provided by select vestry members in the course of dealing with a conflict of interest should be kept confidential by the select vestry and not be disclosed or used for any other purpose.

 GIFTS & HOSPITALITY

 Gifts and hospitality with nominal value may be accepted but only if gifts are not given or received with an expectation that an obligation is owed as a result of accepting the gift.